Human population planning: Opposition

+Critics of human population planning point out that attempts to curb human population growth have resulted in violations of human rights such as forced sterilization, particularly in China and India.
+In the latter half of the twentieth century, India's population reduction program received substantial funds and powerful incentives from Western countries and international population planning organizations to reduce India's growing population.
+This culminated in "the Emergency," a period in the mid-1970's where millions of people were forcibly sterilized.
+Violent resistance to forced sterilization led to police brutality and some instances of mass shootings of civilians by police.
+Critics also argue that supposedly voluntary population planning is often coerced.
+Some also believe that the environmental problems caused by supposed overpopulation are better explained by other factors, and that the goal of human population reduction does not justify the threat to human rights posed by population planning policies.

+Other causes for opposition emerge from the feasibility of substantially impacting human population.
+According to some researchers, even rapid global adoption of a one-child policy would result in a world population exceeding 8 billion in 2050, and in a scenario involving catastrophic mass death of 2 billion people, world population would exceed 8 billion by 2100.

 The Catholic Church has opposed abortion, sterilization, and artificial contraception as a general practice but especially in regard to population planning policies.
 Pope Benedict XVI has stated, "The extermination of millions of unborn children, in the name of the fight against poverty, actually constitutes the destruction of the poorest of all human beings."
 The reformed Theology pastor Dr. Stephen Tong also opposes the planning of human population.

 Pro-natalist policies

 In 1946, Poland introduced a tax on childlessness, discontinued in the 1970s, as part of natalist policies in the Communist government.
 From 1941 to the 1990s, the Soviet Union had a similar tax to replenish the population losses incurred during the Second World War.

 The Socialist Republic of Romania under Nicolae Ceaușescu severely repressed abortion, (the most common birth control method at the time) in 1966, and forced gynecological revisions and penalties for unmarried women and childless couples.

-The surge of the birth rate taxed the public services received by the decreţei 770 ("Scions of the Decree 770") generation.
+The surge of the birth rate taxed the public services received by the decreței 770 ("Scions of the Decree 770") generation.
 A consequence of Ceaușescu's natalist policy is that large numbers of children ended up living in orphanages, because their parents could not cope.
 The vast majority of children who lived in the communist orphanages were not actually orphans, but were simply children whose parents could not afford to raise them.
 The Romanian Revolution of 1989 preceded a fall in population growth.